TSavo/AutoMarket/docs/architecture/docker-management.md

 }
 ```

-**Purpose**: Defines the contract for services that manage local Docker containers.
+**Purpose**: Defines the contract for services that manage local Docker containers within the Prizm ecosystem.

 ### 2. DockerComposeService (DRY Component)